Branded virtual data room hero.

 How to set up a branded virtual data room with Ellty

-Ellty is built for founders who need to move fast.
+Ellty is built for businesses who need to move fast.
 Here's the actual setup process:

 Step 1: Upload your documents

-Drag and drop your pitch deck, financials, or due diligence files into Ellty.
-Supported formats include PDF, which is what you'll use for most investor documents.
+Drag and drop your docs, financials, or due diligence files into Ellty.
+Supported formats include PDF, which is what you'll use for most documents.

 Step 2: Organize into a data room